 Not every email marketing campaign is going to be about generating sales, you should also have other goals like generating brand awareness, growing email subscriber list, creating engagement, and so on.
 It’s imperative that you track the performance of your campaigns with the help of KPIs.

 Email marketing is one of the most powerful ways to get leads if you follow the right strategies.
 In fact, just by following the above ten steps, you will be able to attract a lot of B2B leads.
-These are time-tested strategies that have worked effectively for B2B businesses.
+These time-tested strategies, complemented by Email Append Services by DM Data Source, have consistently proven to be effective for B2B businesses.

 Let us know which are your most preferred email marketing strategies for generating B2B leads, in the comments section.